Top Yoga Poses For Sciatica Pain:

 Sciatica, according to the Cleveland Clinic, is compression, irritation, inflammation or pinching of a nerve in your lower back.
-Sciatica can be caused by a number of different aliments, however oftentimes the pressure is due to a herniated or slipped disk from something like an injury or chronic irritation.
+Sciatica can be caused by a number of different aliments.
+Oftentimes, the pressure is due to a herniated or slipped disk from an injury or chronic irritation.

-Spine-health.com provides a graphic, that shows you the points where one may experience pain.
-Check it out HERE!
+Check out this graphic, showing you the points where one may experience pain.

-The pain referenced when discussing this condition is in the lower back, which often radiates down the leg.
-The pain you experience can also be anywhere along the nerve, like the hips, and buttocks, according to Cleveland Clinic.
+Said pain can not only be localized, but oftentimes, radiates down the leg.
+In fact, the pain you experience can be anywhere along the nerve.
+For example, the hips, and buttocks, according to Cleveland Clinic.

-Harvard Health goes onto explain in one article that as much as 40% of people will actually suffer from sciatica at one point in their lives.
+Harvard Health explains that as much as 40% of people will actually suffer from sciatica, at one point in their lives.
 Wow!
-That's a lot of the population!
+That’s a lot of people, right!